-Kitchens and bathrooms should make design sense in a modern house: designs that are made to stand out become a sizeable resale liability in all but the most niche of cases.
+You have a lot of options when it comes to designing a home.
+However, kitchens and bathrooms should make design sense in a modern house: designs that are made to stand out become a sizeable resale liability in all but the most niche of cases.

-Kitchens, like the rest of the home, will change a great deal from year to year depending on influencers and design trends.
+Kitchens, like the rest of the home, will change a great deal from year to year, depending on influencers and design trends.
 If you’re getting ready to put your home up for sale, these trendy features might help you catch the eye of an interested buyer and maybe even increase your asking price.

 Of course, if you don’t have these features in your home already, it will cost a lot of time and money to get your kitchen up to par.